Teaching refugees to slackline

 In March 2017, the Crossing Lines team connected with a local circus arts group, cirquenciel, to teach slacklining to refugee children at a school in Beirut, Lebanon.
 In 6 hours, we taught nearly 180 kids the basics of slacklining.
 We learned some new words in Arabic, like “slow down” and “keep breathing” and the kids had fun sharing their English with us.
 It was a test run for our new initiative: slacklining with refugees.

-Now we’re partnering with slackline companies and refugee resettlement organizations to bring slacklining to refugees across the U.S. and in Lebanon.
-By the end of 2017, we will have Crossing Lines projects in running three U.S. cities and in Beirut.
+Since then, we’ve partnered with slackline companies and refugee aid organizations to bring slacklining to refugees across the U.S. and in Lebanon.

 Slacklining teaches balance, coordination, and proprioception (body awareness) while building core muscle and training fine muscle control.
 As skills develop, it provides a sense of accomplishment and confidence, empowering people in other aspects of their lives.